 Each customer is unique, so overall cost of earning a flight instructor certificate will vary.
 Training cost is directly tied to completion time because instruction and aircraft rental are billed by the hour.
 Jet Air Group does not offer fixed-price “guaranteed” training programs.

 Including flight training, ground training, aircraft rental, books, supplies, and tests, you should budget at least $6,000 to $8,000 to earn a flight instructor certificate.
 Several companies and organizations offer flight training scholarships.
-Financing is available to qualified customers through Pilot Finance.
-Students enrolled in the aviation program at Lakeland College may be eligible for financial aid.
+Financing is available to qualified customers through Pilot Finance and other companies offering aviation loans.

 How to Get Started in Flight Instructor Training

 You can start earning your initial flight instructor certificate with Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet an instructor and take a tour.
 We can help you obtain training materials and set up a schedule.
-Getting started is easy – all you have to do is give us a call at 920-494-2669 in Green Bay or 920-467-2303 in Sheboygan.
-You can also use the form below to e-mail us.
+Getting started is easy – all you have to do is give us a call at 920-494-2669.

 - Discovery Flights